lingui/js-lingui/website/docs/ref/react.md

 - `translation`: the translated message
 - `children`: same as `translation` (for compatibility with React components that expect `children` prop)
 - `id`: the message id
-- `message`: the default message; you probably don't need this
+- `message`: the compiled message; you probably don't need this

 ```ts
 type TransRenderProps = {